 This tutorial shows you how to process your own chickens for meat.
 These could be breeds specifically designed for meat production, or laying hens that are old and no longer laying.
-The process is the same.
+The process is the same for both types of birds.
 It’s also similar for turkeys and other poultry.

 The first step is to have your processing station set up.
 You will need: